-- 1.1 The proprietor must ensure that the external licence plates provided by the Council are maintained in a clear and legible condition and are securely affixed to the outside of the Carriage to the rear bumper.
-Easily removable licence plates using magnets, double sided tape or Velcro are not acceptable. - 1.2 The Council must be informed as soon as practicable should the external licence plate be lost, stolen, damaged, insecure or defaced. - 1.3 The proprietor shall not cause or permit the vehicle to be used or operated with the external licence plate so defaced that any figure or material particular is illegible. - 1.4 The internal licence plate issued by the Council must be affixed to the nearside part of the windscreen in such a position where the telephone number on the rear of the plate can be clearly seen by passengers and must be displayed at all times.
+- 1.1 The proprietor must ensure that the external licence plate and the door plates provided by the Council are maintained in a clear and legible condition and are securely affixed to the outside of the Carriage.
+The licence plate on or adjacent to the rear bumper and the door plates on the rear passenger doors near or adjacent to the door handles.
+Easily removable licence plates and door plates using magnets, double sided tape or Velcro are not acceptable. - 1.2 The Council must be informed as soon as practicable should the external licence plate or door plates be lost, stolen, damaged, insecure or defaced. - 1.3 The proprietor shall not cause or permit the vehicle to be used or operated with the external licence plate so defaced that any figure or material particular is illegible. - 1.4 The internal licence plate issued by the Council must be affixed to the nearside part of the windscreen in such a position where the telephone number on the rear of the plate can be clearly seen by passengers and must be displayed at all times.